Ankita-mathur02/Ankita-mathur02/README.md

 - 📘 Currently learning **The Complete SQL Bootcamp** (Udemy) by **Baraa Khatib Salkini**
 - ✅ Completed **Beginner-Level SQL**
 - 🔄 Learning **Intermediate-Level SQL** with hands-on projects

-Beginner Level (Completed)
-- Writing basic SQL queries to retrieve data
-- Using `SELECT`, `WHERE`, `ORDER BY`, and `LIMIT`
-- Filtering and sorting datasets
-- Using aggregate functions: `COUNT`, `SUM`, `AVG`, `MIN`, `MAX`
-- Grouping data using `GROUP BY` and filtering with `HAVING`
-- Understanding basic database concepts and table relationships

-Intermediate Level (In Progress)
-- Working with `JOIN` operations
-- Subqueries and nested queries
-- Case statements
-- Hands-on projects using real-world datasets
 ---
 ## Skills
 ### Data Analysis